Sign Up for a Free Account

 • Nystagmus refers to rhythmic involuntary oscillations of the eyes.

-• Nystagmus may be physiologic or pathologic and congenital or acquired.
+• Nystagmus may be physiologic or pathologic, congenital or acquired, pendular or jerk.

 Historical note and terminology

-The word nystagmus originates from the Greek word nustagmos, meaning “drowsiness” or “nodding.”
-The movements of the eyes in nystagmus were thought to be similar to the nodding movements of the head in a drowsy person (34).
+The word “nystagmus” originates from the Greek word nustagmos, meaning “drowsiness” or “nodding.”
+The oscillations of the eyes in nystagmus were likened to the nodding head movements of sleepiness (31).

 This is an article preview.